-A Designated REALTOR® (DR) is defined as a Principal, Partner, Corporate Officer, or Branch Manager of a Real Estate firm.
-There is only one Designated REALTOR® per company, and he/she is responsible for paying dues for all licensed agents within the organization.
-Designated REALTORS® also hold membership with the Georgia Association of REALTORS® (GAR) and the National Association of REALTORS® (NAR).
+A Designated REALTOR® (DR) is defined as n individual that qualifies for REALTOR® membership and is a Principal, Partner, Corporate Officer, or Branch Manager of a Real Estate firm.
+There is only one Designated REALTOR® per company, and he/she is responsible for paying the membership fees for all licensed agents within the organization.

 Note for DRs: Fees must also be paid per licensed agent within the company.
 Paying fees on agents within an office does not automatically qualify them for membership; each agent must complete an application and fulfill all necessary requirements.